sarahhachouche1/Documentation/04_Challenges/movie-database/readme.md

 or CMDB for short

-We'll use Express and Node to create a database and a way to control it.
+We'll use Express and Node to create a database and a way to control it.git

 However, and this is important to understand, we will *not* create a front end interface for it.